HD1

+HD1 is a high-redshift galaxy, which was once a candidate for the most distant known galaxies yet identified in the observable universe.
+From early data the redshift was estimated of approximately z=13.
+Followup JWST spectroscopy found it to be an interloper, and is in fact a passive galaxy at a much lower redshift (z = 4.0).

 Discovery

-The discovery of the proposed high-redshift galaxy HD1 (RA:10:01:51.31 DEC:+02:32:50.0) in the Sextans constellation, along with another high-redshift galaxy, HD2 (RA:02:18:52.44 DEC:-05:08:36.1) in the Cetus constellation, was reported by astronomers at the University of Tokyo on 7 April 2022.
+The discovery of HD1 (RA:10:01:51.31 DEC:+02:32:50.0) in the Sextans constellation, along with another high-redshift galaxy, HD2 (RA:02:18:52.44 DEC:-05:08:36.1) in the Cetus constellation, was reported by astronomers at the University of Tokyo on 7 April 2022.
 These two galaxies were found in two patches of sky surveyed by the Cosmic Evolution Survey and by the Subaru Telescope in the Subaru/XMM-Newton Deep Survey Field respectively.
 They were found by looking for objects that are much brighter in the so-called K band of infrared than in the H band (around 1.6 microns), which could indicate a Lyman-break galaxy red-shifted by a factor of around 13.
+In LBG searches, much lower redshift galaxies with Balmer breaks can be misidentified as higher redshift LBGs.
+As was the case for HD1 and HD2.
 For this reason they were named "HD 1" and "HD 2" (for "H band dropout", not to be confused with stars HD 1 and HD 2 in the Henry Draper Catalog.

-Physical properties

-HD1 is one of the earliest and most distant known galaxies yet identified in the observable universe, having a spectroscopic redshift of z = 13.27, meaning that the light from the galaxy travelled for 13.5 billion years on its way to Earth, which due to the expansion of the universe, corresponds to a proper distance of approximately 33.4 e9ly.
-The observed position of HD1 was determined to be about 330 million years after the Big Bang.
-Another similar high-redshift galaxy, HD2, was determined to be nearly as far away as HD1.

-HD1's unusually high brightness has been an open question for its discoverers; it has a significantly more luminous ultraviolet emission than similar galaxies at its redshift range.
-Possible explanations have been proposed, one being that it is an active Lyman-break galaxy, or a rather extreme starburst galaxy producing stars at a rate far higher than any previously observed.
-It is also considered that it may have a significant population of Population III stars that are far more massive and luminous than present-day stars.
-Another scenario is that it may be a quasar hosting a supermassive black hole; such a scenario would put constraints on models of black hole growth in such an early stage of the universe.
-A resolution to the true nature of the galaxy would likely await confirmations from the James Webb Space Telescope.

-The previous farthest known galaxy, GN-z11, discovered in 2015, had a redshift of 11, suggesting that the observed position of the galaxy is about 420 million years after the Big Bang.